prcutler/pi-dial/README.md

 * The code using the `denonavr` library needs to be refactored to use Python's `async`.
 More information [is available at the `denonavr` repository](https://github.com/ol-iver/denonavr)).
 * The code needs tests.
 Shame on me.
 * I'm sure the code could be more Pythonic.
 I'm still learning.
+* Write a method to center the text on each line of the LCD display.

 ## Credits
 * Originally inspired by the [Media Dial](https://learn.adafruit.com/media-dial/circuit-diagram) project on Adafruit by the Ruiz brothers